What is Brand Visibility, and Why is it Important?

-Service firms specialise in brand design can help a firm create a compelling identity, especially when it is just beginning its business.
+Service firms specialising in brand design can help a firm create a compelling identity, especially when it is just beginning its business.

 In many cases, these firms will handle the concept, development, and creation of the brand identity and manage the branding.

-As a result, service firms often work in tandem with a marketing manager to create an effective marketing plan.
+As a result, service firms often work with a marketing manager to create an effective marketing plan.

 This joint venture aims to build a solid foundation on which the firm can promote its products and services, which in turn helps the firm build brand visibility.

 There are many contributing factors to the creation of a strong brand.